fairhive-labs/docs/whitepaper/tokenomics/token-details.md

 $POLN - pronounced _pollen -_ tokens are pre-minted.
 {% endhint %}

-It means that all the tokens that will ever exist have been created at one time - specifically, at the launch of the token.&#x20;
+It means that all the tokens that will ever exist have been created at one time - specifically, at the launch of the token.

 This may contrast with other models like mining or staking where new tokens can be created over time but having $POLN tokens pre-minted has several advantages: